 Jessica is a lover of all things living.
 She believes in taking the time to be good to all creatures, even bugs.

-They Catch Other Pests
+1. Spiders Catch Other Pests

 Nobody likes having ants, flies, earwigs, or mosquitos around their house.
 Spiders are really handy for this.
 They pull their weight by catching these types of pests and more, and some species even eat other spiders.
 They are actually very helpful to the ecosystem in and around your home.